seroze/raft-inmemory-kv/README.md

 - [] Implement leader election
 - [] Testing

+Issues:

+- replica's are not handling get's, i know set's shouldn't be allowed
+- how to make the rpc framework generic so that it can handle all kinds of RPCs
+-

 Learnings

 - In go you can keep main logic in internal directory